 Preparing this Simple Raspberry Coffee Cake

-- Prepare the Butter & Dry Ingredients: First, allow the unsalted butter to soften at room temperature.
+- Prepare the dry ingredients: Soften the unsalted butter at room temperature.
 In a separate bowl, combine the all-purpose flour and baking powder.

-- Cream the Butter: Next, beat the butter and sugar in a large bowl until fluffy.
+- Cream the butter: Beat the butter and sugar in a large bowl until fluffy.

-- Assemble the Coffee Cake: Next, spread the cake batter into a greased 6-inch baking dish.
-Spread the raspberries on top and sprinkle on some sugar.
+- Assemble the coffee cake: Spread the cake batter into a greased six or nine-inch cake pan.
+Spread the raspberries on top and sprinkle on a bit of sugar.

-- Bake the Coffee Cake: Bake the cake in the oven at 350°F for about an hour, or until golden brown.
-Allow it to cool, slice it, and enjoy!
+- Bake the coffee cake: Bake the cake in the oven at 350°F for about an hour, or until it is golden brown and a toothpick comes out clean.
+Allow it to cool (a wire rack is a great option), then slice and enjoy!

 Tips for the Tastiest Raspberry Coffee Cake

-This simple dessert or snack doesn’t take much technique at all, but a handful of tips will help you knock it out of the park.
+This simple dessert doesn’t take much technique at all, but a handful of tips will help you knock it out of the park.

-- Sift the dry ingredients if necessary.
-If your flour or baking powder has been sitting in the pantry for a while, sift it through a fine-mesh sieve to rid it of any lumps and clumps.
+- Sift the dry ingredients: If your flour or baking powder has been sitting in the pantry for a while, sift it through a fine-mesh sieve to rid it of any lumps and clumps.

-- Swap in whatever berries you like best.
-You can use blueberries, blackberries, strawberries, or any berry you like best!
+- Swap in whatever berries you like best: Feel free to use blueberries, blackberries, strawberries, or any of your favorite berries.

-- Add in your favorite ingredients.
-If you’d like, add a couple of tablespoons of poppy seeds, cinnamon, or sliced almonds to the batter.
+- Add in your favorite cake seasonings: If you’d like, add a couple of teaspoons of poppy seeds, cinnamon, or sliced almonds to the batter.
 Get creative!

-Sweet Glaze Hack: If you love a glaze, mix 2 cups of confectioners’ sugar with 4 tablespoons of milk and 1 teaspoon of vanilla or almond extract in a small bowl.
+Sweet glaze hack: If you love a glaze, check out this recipe for a powdered sugar glaze.
+Add one teaspoon vanilla or almond extract if you want that flavor in it, too.
 Whisk until smooth and drizzle over the cake after it cools.

 Bonus!
 Add a Simple Streusel Topping

-- Grate the Butter: Using a cheese grater, grate the butter on the largest side into a medium bowl.
+- Grate the butter: Using the large side of a cheese grater, grate the butter into a medium bowl.

-- Toss to Combine: Lastly, use your hands to toss the ingredients together in a rough crumble.
-Spread the mixture evenly across the batter before baking.
+- Toss to combine: Use your hands to toss the ingredients together in a rough crumble.
+Sprinkle the crumb topping evenly across the batter before baking.

-To keep the coffee cake fresh for 2-3 days, store it in an airtight container on the counter at room temperature to prevent it from drying out.
-If you want it to last for a week, store it in the fridge instead.
+To keep the coffee cake fresh for 2-3 days, store the leftovers in an airtight container on the counter at room temperature to prevent it from drying out.
+If you want it to last for a week, store it covered in the fridge instead.

-Reheating Tip: Reheat the coffee cake in the microwave for 30 seconds with a pat of butter to keep it hydrated.
+Reheating tip: If you love warm coffee cake, reheat it in the microwave for 30 seconds with a pat of butter to keep it hydrated.

 More Tasty Breakfast Cakes